 A Simple Guide to Nature Photography for Beginners

 Contrary to popular belief, anyone can hone their photography skills.
 You also don’t need the most expensive and state-of-the-art gear and software; even your new smartphone can be enough to take some of the most stunning photos of nature.
-If you love hiking and national parks and want to take better photos during your excursions, here are some key tips to help you get started on your nature photography journey.
+If you love hiking and national parks and want to take better pictures during your excursions, here are some key tips to help you start your nature photography journey.

 Make some plans

-If you’ve been hiking or climbing mountains for a while, you must know how big of a part planning plays to ensure that your excursion is successful.
-The same rule applies to going on a hike for the sole purpose of taking pictures; you need to have a detailed plan and strategy in place so that you don’t get sidetracked, to ensure that you always have good lighting and weather on your side and that you’re comfortable enough in what you’re wearing.
+If you’ve been hiking or climbing mountains for a while, you must know how big of a part planning plays to ensure your successful excursion.
+The same rule applies to going on a hike for the sole purpose of taking pictures; you need to have a detailed plan and strategy in place so that you don’t get sidetracked to ensure that you always have good lighting and weather on your side and that you’re comfortable enough in what you’re wearing.
 Here are some things you need to plan for before you hop on your car on the way to the nearest national park:

-• Identify the sunrise and sunset times on the day you’re planning your photo walk.
-Known in photography circles as the golden hour, sunrise and sunset is the time of day when the sun is at its lowest, which gives off a golden look and vibe.
+- Identify the sunrise and sunset times on the day you’re planning your photo walk.
+Known in photography circles as the golden hour, sunrise and sunset are when the sun is at its lowest, givings off a golden look and vibe.
 This type of lighting will make your photos look even more magical.

-• Check the weather and temperature so that you know exactly what kind of clothes you need to wear.
-If you’re not going to be part of the shoot and simply just taking photos of nature, then your comfort and function should precede style.
+- Check the weather and temperature so that you know exactly what kind of clothes you need to wear.
+If you’re not part of the shoot and simply take photos of nature, then your comfort and function should precede style.
 If you’re going somewhere a bit more chilly, don’t forget to bring a windbreaker.
-Consider investing in some lacrosse hunting boots to help ensure that you remain comfortable throughout the shoot, no matter the state of the ground—whether it’s dry, wet, or muddy.
+Consider investing in some lacrosse hunting boots to help ensure you remain comfortable throughout the shoot, no matter the state of the ground—whether dry, wet, or muddy.
 These boots will also provide sure footing for when you’re on uneven ground.

-• Bring the right equipment for the type of photos you want to take.
-If you want to do a blurred effect, you might want to bring a tripod.
-If you don’t have one at this point in your photography journey, you can settle for a tree branch or a rock.
+- Bring the right equipment for the type of photos you want to take.
+You might want to bring a tripod if you’re going to do a blurred effect.
+If you don’t have one in your photography journey, you can settle for a tree branch or a rock.
 Anything can be a stabilizer if you’re resourceful.

-No matter what camera you’re planning to use—whether it’s your phone, a DSLR, or a film camera—you need to know all of its features, like the back of your hand.
+No matter what camera you plan to use—whether your phone, a DSLR, or a film camera—you need to know all its features, like the back of your hand.
 Tinker with your camera before going out, and practice taking photos of your plants, pets, and other people in your house before your excursion.
 Watch some tutorials on your specific camera, and don’t hesitate to learn from the best.

 Follow basic photography rules.